orbs-network/docs-contract-sdk/getting-started/installing-gamma.md

 You can use the CLI to start and stop Gamma server, deploy contracts and send transactions.

-## Gamma server
+## Installing the Gamma server

 Gamma server is an in-memory virtual chain on top of an Orbs blockchain with several nodes on your local machine.
 The server allows you to test your contracts locally before deploying them to production.

-Gamma server will be installed automatically by the CLI.
+If the server isn't installed yet, `gamma-cli` installs it automatically.

-Start Gamma server by running in terminal
+So far, we only installed the cli tool.
+Now, start the Gamma server by running the following command in the terminal.
+The CLI tool will notice the server is not installed and will install it for you:

 ```text
 gamma-cli start-local